kubewarden/kubewarden.io/content/blog/2024/04/kubewarden-1-12-release.md

 Gatekeeper policies expect a serialized inventory of all Kubernetes objects they could access, under `data.inventory`.

-Gatekeeper policies in Kubewarden in addition have `spec.contextAwareResources` which allows us to fine-tune the context-aware permissions per policy.
+In addition, Gatekeeper policies in Kubewarden have `spec.contextAwareResources` which allows us to fine-tune the context-aware permissions per policy.
 Leveraging this feature allows us to provide greater cache granularity for each resource set shared between policies (e.g: "all Namespaces with a specific